We provide the information on this website for free. Please take out a membership with TSA so we can continue to do so.

 Giant cell refers to the very large, abnormal cells that are found with microscopic examination of the tumour.
 Astrocytoma refers to the type of tumour based on the most prevalent cell type astrocytes which are the supportive cells accompanying the billions of neurons (nerve cells) in the brain.

 SEGAs are usually found in the ventricles in the brain.
 Ventricles are natural spaces deep inside the brain filled with a clear fluid called cerebrospinal fluid (CSF).
-SEGAs are non-cancerous, meaning they do not metastasise (spread to other parts of the brain or invade the body).
-Even though they are not cancerous, SEGAs can be problematic because they may grow sufficiently large to block the flow of CSF within the brain, causing an increase in the pressure within the head and enlargement of the fluid-filled ventricles (a process known as hydrocephalus).
-This build up of pressure within the brain can cause people with TSC to be very unwell with headaches, nausea, vomiting, lethargy and changes in appetite, behaviour and mood.
+SEGAs are non-cancerous, meaning they do not invade or spread to other parts of the body.
+Even though they are not cancerous, SEGAs can be problematic because they may grow large enough to block the flow of CSF within the brain, causing increased pressure within the head and enlargement of the fluid-filled ventricles (a process known as hydrocephalus).
+This build up of pressure within the brain can cause people with TSC to be very unwell with headaches, nausea, vomiting, lethargy, increased seizures, changes in appetite, behaviour and mood.
 Up to 25% of individuals with TSC will develop a SEGA.
 SEGAs mostly grow during childhood with the chance for growth decreased after the age of 25.
-However, in rare patients with TSC2 gene mutation, SEGAs can still develop after the age of 25.
+However, rarely SEGAs can still develop after the age of 25.

 Typically, SEGAs are very slow growing, but occasionally they may begin to grow more rapidly.
 It is not known what triggers the growth of a SEGA or why some individuals with TSC have a SEGA, whereas others do not.